marionebl/jaketrent-blog/source/_posts/2014-03-17-convert-app-from-emberfire-to-fireplace.md

 Your models will need to change, but not by much.  `DS.Model` becomes `FP.Model`.  `DS.attr` becomes `FP.attr`.
 The changes are pretty much one-to-one in requiring just a namespace change.

+### Optionally Change Finds

+Where you use ember-data's `model.find` function, you may want to change to use Fireplace's `model.fetch`.  `fetch`, in this case will return a promise where `find` does not.

 ### Change Deletes

 Beyond the above, only API that broke for me was ember-data's `model.destroyRecord`.
 It seems on that this is the different, because `save` and `createRecord` remain the same.
 But, for the delete, the API becomes simply `model.delete`.